SamirSengupta/app-gemini/README.md

 3. Configure API Key:

-   - Sign up for an API key from [GenerativeAI](https://generativeai.com/).
    - Replace `'Your API HERE'` with your actual API key in the `app.py` file.

 4. Run the application: